2.19 REST Representational State Transfer

 Use the Apache HTTP Server URL rewrite capability to map JSMDirect and JSMProxy URL's to REST resource style URL's.

 - Client-Server: a pull-based interaction style.

 - Stateless: each request from client to server must contain all the information necessary to understand the request, and cannot take advantage of any stored context on the server.

 - Cache: to improve network efficiency responses must be capable of being labeled as cacheable or non-cacheable.

 - Uniform interface: all resources are accessed with a generic interface (e.g., HTTP GET, POST, PUT, DELETE).

-- Layered components - intermediaries, such as proxy servers, cache servers, gateways, etc, can be inserted between clients and resources to support performance, security, etc.
+- Layered components: intermediaries, such as proxy servers, cache servers, and gateways, can be inserted between clients and resources to support performance, security and so on,.